The Powerful Meaning of Akan Names: Identity, Legacy & Spirituality

 1. Soul Names (Kra Din)

-- Based on the day of birth and believed to influence personality and spiritual energy.
+• Based on the day of birth, it is believed to influence personality and spiritual energy.

 2. Circumstantial Names (Abusua Din / Din Pa)